Available with ArcGIS Enterprise 11.2 or later

 Location of interest

-To allocate tasks assigned to a mobile worker, a location of interest must be defined.
-The goal of defining a location of interest is to narrow down the extent of where data-editing is performed and minimize the size of the data that a mobile worker would need to download locally.
+To distribute tasks to the mobile worker, a location of interest must first be defined.
+Defining a location of interest narrows the extent of the location where data-editing is performed and minimizes the amount of data that the mobile worker would need to download locally.

 A location of interest can be defined by opening a map and selecting the geometry based on map layers, or it can be defined with an ArcGIS Arcade expression that returns the location’s geometry with the Define Location step.